edgedb/edgedb/docs/edgeql/ddl/scalars.rst

 The most common use of ``CREATE SCALAR TYPE`` is to define a scalar subtype with constraints.

-:eql:synopsis:`EXTENDING <supertype>`
-    Optional clause specifying the *supertype* of the new type.

-    If :eql:synopsis:`<supertype>` is an
-    :eql:type:`enumerated type <std::enum>` declaration then
-    an enumerated scalar type is defined.

-    Use of ``EXTENDING`` creates a persistent type relationship between the new subtype and its supertype(s).
-Schema modifications to the supertype(s) propagate to the subtype.

-The following subcommands are allowed in the ``CREATE SCALAR TYPE`` block:
+Most sub-commands and options of this command are identical to the :ref:`SDL scalar type declaration <ref_eql_sdl_scalars_syntax>`.
+The following subcommands are allowed in the ``CREATE SCALAR TYPE``
+block:

 :eql:synopsis:`CREATE ANNOTATION <annotation-name> := <value>;`
     Set scalar type's :eql:synopsis:`<annotation-name>` to